Campervan Buying Guides

 What the California gives you for the money

 Now the same money at VW.
-The California is beautifully made and cleverly packaged, but the off-grid kit is thinner than the price suggests:
+The California is beautifully made and cleverly packaged, but the off-grid kit is thinner than the price suggests, and VW's own brochure makes that plain:

 - Solar.
 None.
 VW offers no factory solar on any California, at any price.
 You fit it aftermarket or go without.